-ADHD Screening
+ADHD Assessment

 Attention deficit hyperactivity disorder (ADHD) used to be called ADD (attention-deficit disorder) is a common behavioral disorder that can affect how you think, process emotions, and respond to your environment.
 Though this condition is commonly associated with diagnosis among children and teens, it is diagnosed in adults too.
 ADHD lasts into adulthood for at least one-third of children with ADHD, but the early diagnosis and treatment can help reduce symptoms and improve quality of life.